 There was a period of three months between April 2016 and July 2016 where an interim process had to be followed for those wanting to rely on FP2016 when taking benefits before HMRC’s online application process became available.
-Anyone who used this interim process will have been given a temporary reference number by HMRC but this ceased to apply from 31 July 2016.
-Such individuals will have to make a full application for FP2016 using the online application process.
-This will result in a permanent reference number being issued, which will replace any temporary reference number that previously applied.
-If any pending interim applications were not processed by HMRC by 31 July 2016, HMRC will still process these but issue a permanent reference number rather than a temporary one.
+Anyone who used this interim process would have been given a temporary reference number by HMRC but this ceased to apply from 31 July 2016.
+Such individuals had to make a full application for FP2016 using the online application process.
+This would have resulted in a permanent reference number being issued, which will replace any temporary reference number that previously applied.

-Temporary reference numbers will be in the format of AJ followed by four digits (eg, AJ1234).
+Temporary reference numbers were in the format of AJ followed by four digits (eg, AJ1234).
 Permanent reference numbers will be in the format of FP16 followed by ten digits and one letter (eg, FP161234567890A).

 A protection reference number for FP2016 will not be issued by HMRC if it is being applied for as a back-up to IP2014.
 HMRC will instead inform someone if their application for FP2016 as a back-up has been successful.
 An FP2016 protection reference number will only subsequently be issued if the other form of fund protection is lost and the FP2016 becomes active.

 It is expected that an online scheme administrator look-up service will be made available on HMRC’s website.
 This will allow scheme administrators to check the validity of a permanent reference number supplied by a customer or scheme member.